Dr Frances Myers

 Impact and engagement

 You can access my most recent invited lecture for University of Lancaster Educational Research department via YouTube at Fran Myers & Hilary Collins: "Uberising’ HE?
 Teaching identity work behind the digital curtain" - YouTube (22 March 2021) I've also been an invited speaker at Liverpool Hope University education department, and at the University of Sharjah.
-I am a reviewer for Journal of Further and Higher Education, and you can find my conference papers on the publications link.
+I am a member of the editorial board for Journal of Further and Higher Education, and you can find my conference papers on the publications link.

 Projects